OmniTracker: Unifying Object Tracking by Tracking-with-Detection: Introduction

-In this paper, we argue that neither of these two manners fully captures the essence of tracking: unlike object detection in the image domain, tracking utilizes spatial and visual cues to match the detected objects with existing trajectories.
-The results could in turn, provide a crucial reference for the detection in the next frame.
-In contrast, purely exploiting the priors from the ``tracker'' to assist the ``detector'' (tracking-as-detection) would result in trajectory deviations after a few tracking failures~\cite{yan2022towards}, and simply applying the ``detector'' to predict the boxes on each frame independently for the ``tracker'' (tracking-by-detection) neglects the temporal information in the detection stage.
+In this paper, we argue that neither of these two manners fully captures the essence of tracking: unlike object detection in the image domain, tracking needs to utilize spatial and visual cues to match the detected objects with existing trajectories.
+The results could, in turn, provide a crucial reference for the detection in the next frame.
+In contrast, purely exploiting the priors from the ``tracker'' to assist the ``detector'' (tracking-as-detection) would often result in trajectory deviations after a few tracking failures~\cite{yan2022towards}, and simply applying the ``detector'' to predict the boxes on each frame independently for the ``tracker'' (tracking-by-detection) neglects the important temporal information in the detection stage, which is especially helpful for some challenging video scenarios.

-To address this issue, we introduce a novel \textit{tracking-with-detection} paradigm, where a Reference-guided Feature Enhancement (RFE) module is introduced to supplement the detector with appearance priors obtained from the tracker.
+To address this issue, we introduce a new \textit{tracking-with-detection} paradigm, where a Reference-guided Feature Enhancement (RFE) module is introduced to supplement the detector with appearance priors obtained from the tracker\footnote{We abandon the location priors during training because they can be utilized during inference (\eg, via Kalman filter), but using them during training may help the network learn shortcuts and hurt the appearance representation learning.
+To force the network to learn stronger appearance representation, we deliberately ignore the location priors during training to enjoy the synergy of location and appearance information during inference.}.
 When deployed to the instance tracking tasks, we enhance the tracking frame with RoIAlign~\cite{he2017mask} features of the previously tracked boxes through cross-attention.
-While for the category tracking tasks, considering the target objects are often occluded or blurred, we instead adopt the downsampled feature map of the previous frame.
-With this, the RFE module could not only adapt to different tracking tasks with exactly the same set of parameters, but also function as a task indicator for the detector.
+For the category tracking tasks, considering the target objects are often occluded or blurred, we instead adopt the downsampled feature map of the previous frame.
+With this, the RFE module could not only adapt to different tracking tasks with the same set of parameters but also function as a task indicator for the detector.
 Finally, the enhanced features are input to the detector to perform object detection on the full image rather than a cropped area.
 Such a paradigm enables the unification of various tracking tasks by inheriting the advantages of both tracking-as-detection and tracking-by-detection.